Farm-Scale Application of Concentrated Urine-Derived Fertilizer: Evaluation of a Roller Pump for Precise and Consistent Side Dressing of Sweet Corn

 Just as the supply of nitrogen and phosphorus for agricultural use grows increasingly uncertain, those same nutrients are excessively leached into waterways.
 Surface waters throughout the Northeast are heavily impacted by nitrogen and phosphorus pollution from both agricultural runoff as well as wastewater effluent.
 70% of the nitrogen and 50% of the phosphorus in wastewater effluent is from human urine, and many wastewater plants and septic systems are unable to control this nutrient pollution and are poorly suited to nutrient reclamation.

-The proposed project addresses both issues of fertilizer scarcity and nutrient pollution by improving methods for the application of urine fertilizer in alignment with a circular nutrient economy.
+By addressing both issues of fertilizer scarcity and nutrient pollution, this project advances methods for the application of urine fertilizer in alignment with a circular nutrient economy.
 The responsible flow of nutrients through a circular nutrient economy honors the holistic connection among land, water, air, and all living beings described in the Northeast SARE’s outcome statement, as it is underpinned by the understanding that Earth’s systems are linked through interdependent exchanges of nutrients.
-A circular nutrient economy also advances the vision of an accessible, sustainable, and just agricultural system, as it has the potential to provide farmers with a responsibly-sourced, financially accessible, and dependable fertilizer supply.
+A circular nutrient economy also has the potential to provide farmers with a responsibly-sourced, financially accessible, and dependable fertilizer supply.
 Developing local and affordable sources of fertilizer could help alleviate financial barriers which disproportionately affect farmers of marginalized backgrounds while reducing nutrient loading in communities lacking resources to address polluted waterways.

 The potential to reclaim urine-derived fertilizer within a circular nutrient economy is immense.
 With 54.5 million people living in the Northeast SARE region, each producing 4 kg of nitrogen in their urine annually (Vinnerås & Jönsson, 2002), there is a maximum potential to source 218 million kg of nitrogen fertilizer each year, (plus P, K and trace nutrients,) which would nearly meet the region’s approximately 280 million kg demand for N fertilizer (US EPA, 2019).
 While nitrogen is the most significant nutrient that human urine could supply, Rich Earth has also successfully separated phosphorus from urine, producing two products: struvite, and a low-P liquid fertilizer.